 "Though you build high like the eagle, Though you set your nest among the stars, From there I will bring you down," declares the LORD.Obadiah 1:4(NASB)

-Although the shortest book in the Bible, Obadiah delivered a prophecy of destruction against Edom and the Edomites, who were the direct descendants of Esau.
+The shortest book in the Bible, Obadiah, delivered a prophecy of destruction against Edom and the Edomites who were the direct descendants of Esau.
 He was the rebellious twin brother of Jacob, who despised his birth-right and sold it for a measly mess of pottage.

-Obadiah means, 'servant of Yahweh' and his name is the singular, identifying mark of this man, for his lineage was not disclosed in Scripture, and there is no significant information recorded about him, except that he is a 'servant of the living God' and prophesied of the downfall of Edom.
+Obadiah means 'servant of Yahweh' and his name is the singular, identifying mark of this man, for his lineage was not disclosed in Scripture and there is no significant information recorded about him, except that he was a "servant of the living God," and prophesied of the downfall of Edom.

-Obadiah prophesied against the Edomites, who were the direct descendants of Esau.
-From the time when they jostled each other in the womb of their mother and throughout the long and involved history of Israel, Edom showed contempt for their closest relative and engaged in wars and battles against God's chosen people.
+Obadiah prophesied against the Edomites who were the direct descendants of Esau.
+From the time when Esau and Jacob jostled each other in the womb of their mother and throughout the long and involved history of Israel, Edom showed contempt for their closest relative and engaged in wars and battles against God's chosen people.

-As a young man Esau swore to murder his twin brother and Edom's ongoing hostility towards Israel is recorded in many places.
-He intermarried with pagan Canaanite women; refused God's people a safe passage across his land, during their wilderness wanderings and rejoiced greatly when Jerusalem fell in the Babylonian invasion.
+As a young man, Esau swore to murder his twin brother, and Edom's ongoing hostility towards Israel is recorded in many places.
+Esau intermarried with pagan Canaanite women, refused God's people a safe passage across his land during their wilderness wanderings, and rejoiced greatly when Jerusalem fell in the Babylonian invasion.

-One of Edom's significant achievements was the construction of their chief city - 'Sela' of 'Petra', which was considered to be impregnable.
-It was carved into rosy-hued stone of the immense cliff-face, but Obadiah foretold of its destruction by proclaiming that God Himself would bring the proud nation; its vindictive people and its impenetrable city down from their lofty heights.
+One of Edom's significant achievements was the construction of their chief city - 'Sela' or 'Petra' - which was considered to be impregnable.
+It was carved into the rosy-hued stone of the immense cliff-face, but Obadiah foretold of its destruction by proclaiming that God Himself would bring the proud nation, its vindictive people, and its impenetrable city down from their lofty heights.

-Throughout the word of God we see examples of the proud, who build their nest in high and lofty places, being brought low and the voice of the arrogant being silenced.
+Throughout the Word of God, we see examples of the proud who build their nests in high and lofty places being brought low - and the voice of the arrogant being silenced.
 We praise God that His eye is not blind to their evil and His ear is not closed to our cries for help.
-May we trust Him in all thing and endeavour to do justly; to love kindness; to show mercy, and to walk humbly before God, for His praise and glory.
+May we trust Him in all things and endeavour to do justly, to love kindness, to show mercy, and to walk humbly before God, for His praise and glory.

-Heavenly Father, thank You for the prophecy of Obadiah, which helps us to reflect on the dangers of pride, arrogance, vengefulness and a bitter heart of unforgiveness.
-May we never forget that a haughty soul will be brought crashing down from its lofty heights - in God's time and in His way, while those with a humble of heart will be lifted up.
-Help me to do justly; love kindness; show mercy and walk humble before You, all the days of my life, for Your greater praise and glory.
-This I ask in Jesus' name AMEN.
+Heavenly Father, thank You for the prophecy of Obadiah which helps me to reflect on the dangers of pride, arrogance, vengefulness, and a bitter heart of unforgiveness.
+May I never forget that a haughty soul will be brought crashing down from its lofty heights, in God's time and in His way.
+In the same way, those with a humble of heart will be lifted up.
+Help me to do justly, love mercy, and walk humbly before You, all the days of my life, for Your greater praise and glory.
+This I ask in Jesus' name, AMEN.